 The Company considers cash equivalents to include short-term, highly liquid investments with maturities of three months or less when purchased.
+Restricted cash includes amounts restricted in connection with our Credit Agreement (as defined below) and loan guarantee obligations with M&T Realty Capital Corporation ("MTRCC").
 Portions of the balance of cash, cash equivalents, and restricted cash were held in financial institutions, various money market funds with fixed and floating net asset values and short-term commercial paper.
 Money market funds have floating net asset values and may be subject to liquidity fees.
 The Company assesses short-term commercial paper for impairment in connection with investments in marketable debt securities, available-for-sale.
 The likelihood of realizing material losses from cash, cash equivalents, and restricted cash, including the excess of cash balances over federally insured limits, is remote.